oliver-almaraz/AbstractDataTypes/README.md

 # Abstract Data Types
 Header files, source code and examples for abstract datatypes implemented entirely in C.

+## ADTs covered so far:
+  - Singly-Linked Lists
+  - Doybly-Linked Lists
+  - Stacks
+  - Queues
+  - Chained Hash Tables
+  - Binary Trees (in process)
+  - Binary Search Trees (in process)

 ## How to use these libraries
 **You will find most of the information you need in the header files located under `AbstractDataTypes/include` .**

 If you're new to C, remember that you must compile and link the source code of the library.
 It's up to you to write a makefile and/or to make sure that your compiler can find the files and objects you decide to include.

-### A simple way of compiling an linking the examples provided in this repository using GCC on a Linux distro:
+### A simple way of compiling and linking the examples provided in this repository using GCC on a Linux distro:

 Compile the lib:
 ```